Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/understanding_gpt_history.md

 the instability caused by possibly ambiguous deltas (e.g. (Pollack, 1991)) may disrupt
 convergence.
 An opposing result has been put forward for certain learning tasks (Bod ́en
 et al., 1999).
-Note that batch normalization and layer normalization were probably not present at this time.
+Note:  Batch normalization and layer normalization were probably not present at this time.

+Notable lines from the paper:-

+> Based on our experiments, size of hidden layer should reflect amount of training data - for large
+amounts of data, large hidden layer is needed
+> Convergence is usually achieved after 10-20 epochs.
+> regularization of networks to penalize large weights did not provide any significant improvements.
 PyTorch

 [Code Doc](https://pytorch.org/docs/stable/generated/torch.nn.RNN.html)